Building a QA Team from Scratch and Achieving Seamless Functioning with Priyanka Halder

 Priyanka: Absolutely.
 I 1st want to touch upon what quality engineering means to the organization.
 From a long time, we used to talk about quality assurance where there will be an isolated team which will be responsible at the end of the cycle to make sure they are catch all and the quality is high whereas we today talk about Quality Engineering where quality is the responsibility of the whole engineering team, starting from developer who does the happy path testing where we are shifting left, they are running automation test in their Dev environment before giving it to the quality engineer.
 Then we have brought up to a UAT, where they are coming up & are making sure their requirements are met.
 So, working in a cohesive manner as a whole engineering team, achieves a quality engineering.
 It achieves quality as a whole engineering dept.

 Seamless functioning comes when everyone does their part – the developers are doing their happy path testing, the testers are doing their HKs & cross browsers & the product is doing their UAT & then we have a laid out process like how in a AGILE environment, we are achieving it faster with help of some tools like Jira or testrail where everybody knows what next is going to happen.
 Everybody in that particular AGILE team like developers, testers or product owner knows exactly what’s going to happen next.
 Only that way we can achieve a seamless functioning.
-I just want to reiterate on Kalyan’s point that quality engineering has to come from bottom up.
 Its a culture & only one department won’t be able to foresee it.
 Also, there is nothing like 100% bug-free product.
 Go through my Twitter profile everyday I post bugs on production like for big companies & its fascinating.
 How people think that just having a QA department can give them a unicorn product without bug.

 Ralph: Right, interesting.
 Well, this has been a fascinating episode with lots of great information & nuggets for other organizations to take away.
 Priyanka give me the final word.